AdamBoley/Beergate/README.md

 I then viewed the index.html page in the Dev Tools and found that the card was not even rendering, and that the code was stopping at the Templating Language For Loop.
 I had been using for `beer_review in beer_review_list`.
 I then consulted the [Django documentation on class-based views](https://docs.djangoproject.com/en/4.1/topics/class-based-views/generic-display/), and found that their example code uses `for publisher in object_list`.
 I followed their pattern and changed `beer_review_list` to `object_list`.
 This worked, and the index page displayed the test beer review that I had made in the database.

 Some minor bugs were encountered when implementing the functionality to view a single beer review.
 These turned out to be syntax errors and were easily identified and rectified when Django displayed the error pages.

+11/8/22:
+When adding the code to allow a user to post a comment on a beer_review_single page, I encountered a ValueError - Cannot assign "`<username>`": "Comment.author" must be a "User" instance.

+The offending code was in the views.py file, and had been:
+`comment_form.instance.author = request.user.username`, per the walkthrough video on adding comments

+Some Googling revealed that another developer had encountered a similar issue when using Django, who asked [this question](https://groups.google.com/g/django-users/c/cKd3t7yQzFo).
+An answer recommended using `author=request.user` that instance, which I thought might apply to my code.
+I removed `.username` from the code and I was then able to submit a comment as expected.
+A check of the Django admin panel showed that the comments had been submitted successfully, and were awaiting approval.
+Once approved, only the comments' created_on fields were displaying properly.
+A check of the code revealed that I had been ported over the HTML code from the walkthrough project without changing the fields to reflect those of my models.
+Since my Comment model and the walkthrough's Comment model share a created_on field, only this was displaying initially.
+Once the fields had been updated, the comment displayed properly.

+Given that I was using code that is largely identical to that of the walkthrough project, I can only assume that this is an artefact of the upgrade to Django v4.1